The Man Trap: Later appearances

-Don Lanning was part of the team working on the creature effects for the 2009 film Star Trek.
-He was the key sculptor for the production, and personally revamped some of the aliens from the original series, including the salt vampire seen in "The Man Trap".
-He described the original design as "hokey", and said that he tried to change it to "something organic".
-The new version of the creature was unused in the film, which pleased Lanning.
+A new version of the creature was designed by Don Lanning for the 2009 film Star Trek, but it wasn't used, which pleased Lanning.
 The creature did return in Star Trek Online, a massively multiplayer online role-playing game.
 Rather than a single salt vampire, the 20-player PvE mission "Mine Trap" saw a Romulan colony overrun with them.
 A salt vampire also makes an appearance in an episode of the animated series Star Trek: Lower Decks.
 In December 2019, an animated version of the creature made a brief appearance in the opening scenes of the Star Trek: Short Treks episode "Ephraim and Dot".